jakubiwaszkiewicz/multidimensional-data-processing-exercise-set/README.md

 - SciPy

 ## Purpose
 This repository is intended for educational use and serves as a quick reference while learning and practicing programming concepts.

+ToDo: name the directories as concept not like 1,2,3,4, etc.